sudhamjayanthi/smart-identities/frontend/README.md

-# dApp Starter
+# frontend

-> The template I use to kickstart all my web3 apps.

-This starter kit is composed of Next.js and Tailwind CSS, with RainbowKit, ethers, & wagmi for all your web3 needs.
-It uses Typescript and an opinionated directory structure for maximum dev confy-ness.
+This is the frontend to create identities and interact with them.

 ## Getting Started

 First, install dependencies with `yarn install`.
-Then, initialize the env file with `cp .env.example .env`, and add your Infura project id.
-Finally, run the development server with `yarn dev`.
+Then, run the development server with `yarn dev`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Documentation

+`pages/_app.tsx` is the global page which is applied on all pages.
+It contains the auth state configuration by rainbowkit and renders `Nav` component on all pages.

+`pages/index.tsx` is the entry point for the application.
+It has a rainbowkit connect wallet button and is redirected to whenever a logged-in user is not found.

+`pages/dashboard.tsx` is the dashboard page.
+It retrieves all the identities from the subgraph and renders them.

+`pages/create.tsx` is the create identity page.
+It has a form to create a new identity.

+`pages/identity.tsx` is the identity page.
+It renders multiple components about the identity : `Owners`, `NFTs`, `Tokens`, `QuickActions`

 ## Learn More

-To learn more about the components of this kit, take a look at the following resources:
+To learn more about the tech stack of this app, take a look at the following resources:

 -   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 -   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.